 A. L. Adams, 1616 19th St., N. E., Roanoke, Va.
 24012, Dec.
-4-Since my last report, I have preached at Clintonville, Huntington, Fairmont, all in W. Va.; Roahoke, Va.; Sharonville, Cincinnati, Ohio; and Pontiac, Mich.
+4-Since my last report, I have preached at Clintonville, Huntington, Fairmont, all in W. Va.; Roanoke, Va.; Sharonville, Cincinnati, Ohio; and Pontiac, Mich.
 The work continues, two new congregations in W. Va., with members who came over to the true way.
 For this, all of us are very happy.
 Let us pray for them and help as much as we can.
-We have lost some here because they cared more for sin than for salvation; let is not become that way.
-I look forward to the new year in the hopes that I shall be able to do more for he Lord.
+We have lost some here because they cared more for sin than for salvation; let us not become that way.
+I look forward to the new year in the hopes that I shall be able to do more for the Lord.
 We can not afford to be idle; there is so much to be done, and so few are doing it.
-I ask that all of the faithful pray for me as I humbly do my small part
+I ask that all of the faithful pray for me as I humbly do my small part for Him.

 Richard Crawford, 2505 N. Drummond Ave., Panama City, Fla., Dec.
 5-The church here is still doing fine.
 We are small; occasionally, we have a few outsiders.
 Bro.
 Preston Brown is still doing a wonderful job here.
 We are still trying to do some work on the church.
 As of now, we have received \$15.00 from Sister Olive Wilburn of Sanger, Calif.
-She has sent us a small donation several times after visiting with us one summer.
+She has sent us a small dionation several times after visiting with us one suminer.
 We are very thankful to her; she is a wonderful, devout Christian.
 This is the first time we have asked for help and would be very grateful for any.
 May the Lord bless all the faithful.
 Please pray for us and the work here.
 The harvest is truly white and the laborers so few.
-We know we will reap in due season if we
+We know we will reap in due season if we faint not

 Jerry Cutter, Box 573, Blantyre, Malawi, Africa, Dec.
 8-We left Oklahoma City, Nov.
-20th, and arrived n Malawi the 28th.
-We had a pleasant and prosperous ids, Mich., Dec.
-7-Bro.
-Robert Homrich, Box 341, Modification of the congregation there, has an additional sourney.
-Enroute we stopped one day in Athens, Greece, undergone a very serious surgical operation at Butter our visit to Israel, Later, I may write an article on worth Hospital, Grand Rapids, and is expected to be were spiritually uplifted and enjoyed our visit very released about Dec.
-12th to his home, where he will be much.
-After our stop in Israel, we had a two-day plane confined for some time.
-We invite the prayers of all layover in Nairobi, Kenya.
-When we arrived at Blanwrite him a few words or send cards may do so at his address above.
-May God bless all.

-Solution and white.
-We are now settled in our new shome and are proceeding with the work on schedule.
-Regular detailed reports will be sent to Lebanon, Mo. congregation, who in turn will mail them to other congregations supporting this work.
+20th, and arrived in Malawi the 28th.
+We had a pleasant and prosperous journey.
+Enroute we stopped one day in Athens, Greece, and 3 days in Israel.
+Later, I may write an article on our visit to Israel, but suffice it to say for now, we were spiritually uplifted and enjoyed our visit very much.
+After our stop in Israel, we had a two-day plane layover in Nairobi, Kenya.
+When we arrived at Blantyre we were met by a large number of friends, both African and white.
+We are now settled in our new home and are proceeding with the work on schedule, Regular detailed reports will be sent to Lebanon, Mocongregation, who in turn will mail them to other conferegations supporting this work.
 Continue to pray for the work and for our well-being.

-Edwin S. Morris, 905 Bluewood, Dr., Dallas, Tex. most of the winter months, besides teaching and 19232, Dec.
-16-In recent weeks, I have preached at vapreaching here, I have been putting out a six-page traction congregations in Okla. and Tex. on the weekends.
+Edwin S. Morris, 905 Bluewood, Dr., Dallas, Tex.
+5232, Dec.
+16-In recent weeks, I have preached at various congregations in Okla. and Tex. on the weekends.
 We have enjoyed very much the good association with these good Christian people.
 Lord willing, I will be working with the Arlington congregation about 5 months beginning Jan.
 1st.
 They are small in number, but have a great desire to do something for the Master.
 We feel that much can be accomplished.
 We are looking forward to attending several nights of Bro.
 Ronny Wade's meeting at Arlington, Tex., Dec.
 19-27.
 We also plan to attend the meeting New Year's at Ada, Okla.
 We have enjoyed the OPA very much with its good, timely articles.
 The articles dealing with the teaching and edification of the church have been very timely.
 Pray for me and mine.